JuliaManning/Endothelial-fibroblast_co-cultures/README.md

 RNA isolated from the HUVECs and firboblasts, in particular to see if fibrboblats

-But large difference between HUVEC donors (which were also used in seperate batches) observed, hence batch corrections applied
+But large difference between HUVEC donors (which were also used in seperate batches) observed and sepertaion according to sex

+Therefore sex genes were removed and batch corrections applied